English

 Rationale

 As stated in the Student Handbook, ORU expects students to own a computer while attending the University.
 The art program seeks to further standardize this expectation to improve organization and consistency.
-To accommodate the demands of the design profession, yet still provide the best use of resources, individual students majoring in Art Education (ARTE), Graphic Design (GRD) or Studio Art (STA) are required to purchase a minimum software and hardware platform.
-Individual students wishing to take a designated technology requirement course are also required to meet the minimum standard.
+To accommodate the demands of the design profession, yet still provide the best use of resources, individual students majoring in a Bachelor of Fine Arts (BFA) Specialization of, Game Design and Development, Graphic Design or Studio Art are required to purchase a minimum software and hardware platform.
+Bachelor of Art (BA) or individual students wishing to take a designated technology requirement course are also required to meet the minimum standard.

 What to Purchase - Hardware